Mother Simpson: Plot

 After learning that Mr. Burns wants his employees to clean litter from a highway maintained by his company on a Saturday, Homer fakes his own death using a dummy to avoid it.
 When Marge discovers his scheme the next day, she makes Homer go to the Springfield Hall of Records to explain he is not dead.
-He argues with a clerk who claims that Homer's mother is still alive, although he thinks she died while he was young.
+There, Homer learns that his mother, whom he believed to have died 26 years prior, is still alive.
 Homer visits what he thinks is her grave, only to find that it belongs to Walt Whitman.
 After falling into a grave that had been dug for him, Homer is approached by a woman who chastises him for falling into her son's grave.
 Homer recognizes her as his mother Mona, and they share an emotional reunion.

 Lisa soon bonds with her paternal grandmother, but notices Mona runs inside the house when a police car drives by.
 Suspicious, Lisa shares her concerns with Bart, who raided Mona's purse and found several driver's licenses with different names.
 Marge and Homer wonder why Mona left her son and never returned for 26 years.
 The family confronts Mona, who reveals the truth about her past.
 In 1969, Mona joined a group of hippies to protest a germ warfare laboratory owned by Mr. Burns, which was preparing to poison everyone in Springfield.
-The group detonated an "antibiotic bomb" inside the lab, killing all the germs (smallpox, diphtheria, typhoid, "rocking pneumonia" and "boogie-woogie influenza").
+The group detonated an "antibiotic bomb" inside the lab, killing all the germs in his lab (e.g. Smallpox, Diphtheria, Typhoid, "Rocking Pneumonia" and "Boogie-Woogie Influenza").
 Mr. Burns was trampled by the hippies while attempting to stop them.
 When Mona went back to help Burns, she was recognized as one of the perpetrators, forcing her to leave Homer and his father Abe and go into hiding.

-After learning that he never received any of the weekly care packages his mother sent, Homer goes to post office to claim them, taking Mona with him.
-While they are there, Burns recognizes Mona and calls the FBI, who track her to the Simpsons home.
+While Homer and Mona go to the post office to claim care packages sent by Mona, Burns recognizes Mona and calls the FBI, who track her to the Simpsons home.
 Before she can be arrested, Homer receives an anonymous tip that his mother is about to be arrested, and he helps her escape.
 The tipster is later revealed to be Chief Wiggum, who was a security guard at Burns' lab until the antibiotic mist cured his asthma and allowed him to finally enroll in the police academy.
-Realizing she must again go into hiding, Mona says goodbye to Homer as she departs with another group of hippies.
-After she leaves, Homer sits alone on his car and watches the stars well into the night.
+Realizing she must again go into hiding, Mona says goodbye to Homer and promises that he will be a part of her life forever.
+After her departure, Homer sits on the hood of his car watching the stars.